Degenerations and Fibrations of K3 Surfaces: Lattice Polarisations and Mirror Symmetry: Mirror Symmetry

-\begin{remark}By Proposition \ref{prop:qdpisomorphism}, the existence of isometries in condition (2) follows if the corresponding pseudolattices $\rmG$ on both sides have the same degree.
+\begin{remark}By Theorem \ref{thm:qdpclassification} and Propositions \ref{prop:qdpisomorphism} and \ref{prop:NSMautos}, an isometry satisfying condition (2) always exists if the corresponding pseudolattices $\rmG$ on both sides have the same degree.
 In all cases except degrees $8$ and $8'$ this reduces to checking that $12 - e(Y_1) = K_{V_1}^2$.\end{remark}

-This definition is quite general, but also difficult to use in practice.
-We will next show that it can be simplified substantially, at the cost of some additional assumptions.